Creative Life Goes to Italy

-We'll focus on Italy this month because that's where we're fortunate to be living for two months.
+Creative life goes to Italy this month because that's where we're fortunate to be living for two months.
 The art, the food, the life... are buonissimo!
-I've been posting short bits on Facebook and Instagram (click to see IG posts here) ever since we left Canada.
-There's so much more to discover and enjoy.
+I've been posting short bits on social media ever since we left Canada.
+There's so much creative life to discover and enjoy.

 Morruzze